 - Discarding of the message at the end of the retry duration.

 You can change the retry duration for a subscription.
-For instructions using the Console, see To update the retry duration for a subscription (HTTPS (PagerDuty) protocol only).
+For instructions using the Console, see To update the retry duration for a subscription.
 For the API, use the following operation: UpdateSubscription.